 The best way to grow Lemon Balm is to start the seeds or a starter plant in the winter.
 Come spring or summer you can place the plant outside.
 Lemon Balm is a low light herb that will grow best in an east or a west-facing window and requires regular watering up to 3 times a week depending on humidity levels.

 This herb grows just about anywhere as it tolerates low lighting.
 Chives can be harvested often like lettuce and will resprout growth almost immediately.
 It loves moist soil and occasional misting may be required.

 Mint grows extremely well in containers as it will take over a garden outdoors.
 It is most forgiving of conditions and it is hard to kill this plant except in total neglect.
 To have an abundant harvest throughout the winter, water regularly and pinch back often to encourage bushy growth.

-Parsley prefers cooler temperatures and an east or west facing window also.
+Parsley prefers cooler temperatures and east or west-facing windows also.
 It likes freely draining soil and needs to be watered only occasionally.
 Harvest as needed and it will replenish itself.

 8. Lemon Grass:

 This is one of the easy herbs to grow indoors.
 Simply buy some from the grocery store, bring it home and place it in a jar of water.
 It will thrive all winter as long as you change the water frequently.
 Snip what you need just like you would green onions.
 No maintenance.

 This herb is easily started with cuttings from an older plant.
 Just place the cuttings into some soil in a small cup, and water.
 Oregano needs sun so you need to add this herb to a south-facing window.
 Transplant when roots are well established or it outgrows the cup.
 Check the soil often and water before the soil dries too much.